oracle/graal/truffle/docs/TruffleStrings.md

-TruffleString also provides a mutable string variant called `MutableTruffleString`, which is also accepted in all nodes of `TruffleString`. `MutableTruffleString` is *not thread-safe* and allows overwriting bytes in its internal byte array or native buffer via `WriteByteNode`.
-The internal array or native buffer may also be modified externally, but the corresponding `MutableTruffleString` must be notified of this via `notifyExternalMutation`. `MutableTruffleString` is *not* a Truffle interop type, and must be converted to an immutable `TruffleString` via `TruffleString.AsTruffleString` before passing a language boundary.
+TruffleString also provides a mutable string variant called `MutableTruffleString`, which is also accepted in all nodes of `TruffleString`. `MutableTruffleString` is *not thread-safe* and allows overwriting bytes in its internal byte array or native pointer via `WriteByteNode`.
+The internal array or native pointer's content may also be modified externally, but the corresponding `MutableTruffleString` must be notified of this via `notifyExternalMutation()`.
+`MutableTruffleString` is *not* a Truffle interop type, and must be converted to an immutable `TruffleString` via `TruffleString.AsTruffleString` before passing a language boundary.